torch2424/wasm-by-example/examples/exports/exports.assemblyscript.en-us.md

 // A NOT exported function
 // It takes in two 32-bit integer values
-// And returns a 32-bit integer value. export function addIntegerWithConstant(a: i32, b: i32): i32 {
+// And returns a 32-bit integer value. function addIntegerWithConstant(a: i32, b: i32): i32 {
   return a + b + ADD_CONSTANT;
 }